h-cohen/keratoconus-v1/README.md

 ## Contact

-For questions about this analysis or collaboration opportunities, please refer to the project documentation or contact the research team.
+For questions about this analysis or collaboration opportunities, please refer to the project documentation or contact the research team at yamit.jt@gmail.com or hal.nls@gmail.com.

 ---

-*This project represents a comprehensive approach to keratoconus detection using machine learning and corneal topography data, with potential applications in clinical ophthalmology and automated screening systems.
-The research has been peer-reviewed and published, demonstrating the clinical validity and scientific rigor of the methodology.*